 At a Probation Revocation hearing, the Judge can:

 - Revoke and individual’s probation

 If the Judge revokes your probation, it can carry severe consequences.
 All your hard work may be flushed down the drain.
 It is very important that you hire an attorney who can formulate a defense on your behalf and present it effectively to the Judge.
-Neil Pask has been involved in hundreds of probation revocation hearings as a former prosecutor, judge and defense attorney.
-He knows how to present your defense in the most effective manner.
-Contact Neil today at 214-360-1971 for a free consultation.
+Pask Law has been involved in hundreds of probation revocation hearings as former prosecutors and defense attorneys.
+They know how to present your defense in the most effective manner.
+Contact Pask Law today at 214-360-9700 for a free consultation.